UltraEngine/Documentation/CPP/Buffer_PeekDouble.md

 Returns a double float value.

 ## Remarks ##
 A runtime error will occur if the read range lies outside of the buffer extents.
+Note that a double value is 8 bytes, twice the size of an int or float value.